ksuthalia/ko-taemin/_docs/Data_Science/Basic.md

 θ_j := θ_j − α * (∂/∂θ) *  J(θ_0,θ_1) (simultaneously!!)

+**α:** If α is too small, gradint descent can be slow.
+If α is too big, gradient descent can overshoot the minimum.
+It may fail to converge, or even diverge.
+1. Gradient descent can converge to a local minimum, even with the learning rate α fixed
+2. As we approach a local minimum, gradient descent will automatically take smaller steps.
+So no need to decrease α over time.

 >A cost function is something we want to minimize.
 For example, our cost function might be the sum of squared errors over the training set.
 Gradient descent is a method for finding the minimum of a function of multiple variables.
 So we can use gradient descent as a tool to minimize our cost function.